-Social media users in South Korea have reported the rise of Korean women being catcalled by intoxicated male foreigners, with a string of incidents occurring in the entertainment district of the Itaewon neighborhood in Seoul.
+Social media users in South Korea have reported the rise of Korean women being catcalled by intoxicated male foreigners, with a

 Women passing by the area usually experience inappropriate and unwanted comments from foreign men who are clearly inebriated, according to Hani.